python/cpython/Doc/library/cookielib.rst

    Set the value of the named cookie-attribute.

-The :class:`Cookie` class also defines the following method:
+The :class:`~cookielib.Cookie` class also defines the following method:

 .. method:: Cookie.is_expired([now=None])